NonDairyNeutrino/Thesis/defense/paper/manuscript.typ

 Physical simulations always need to balance accuracy and run-time.
 This work implements the Parareal Algorithm using graphics processing units across a distributed system to accurately simulate time-dependent physics while attempting to minimize runtime.
 Data-transfer latency is identified as the primary bottleneck, for which mitigation methods are provided.
-Benchmarks comparing single-threaded, single-GPU, and distributed implementations on a spectrum of coarse and fine discretizations are provided.
+Benchmarks comparing single-GPU and distributed implementations on a spectrum of coarse and fine discretizations are analyzed.
 #set par(justify: false)
 #v(1fr)

+#pagebreak()
 // Acknowledgments
 #align(center, [ACKNOWLEDGMENTS])
 This work is made possible thanks to,